 Ataxia is a fancy way of saying that you have a lack of muscle coordination.
 It is more a sign of something wrong in your nervous system than a condition in and of itself.
 It can be caused by any number of things, MS being one of them.
 It describes a lack of muscle coordination while trying to do things like walking or picking up things.

 It can affect your movements as well as your speech, as in slurred speech or your ability to swallow.
 It can also affect your eye movements.
-If your eyes shake when you are looking from side to side, this is a sign of ataxia.
+If your eyes shake when you are looking from side to side, this is another sign of this symptom.

 Can it be treated?
 That all depends on the cause.
 When MS is the cause, leg braces or afo's, canes, walkers, or rollators are used to help prevent falls.
 If it becomes severe, a wheelchair or scooter may be necessary.
 Sometimes therapy, either occupational and/or physical, can also help.